gerrywong/Getting_and_Cleaning_Data/README.md

 gerrywong
 --------------------------------------------------

-The script contains a file called "run_analysis.R" and a codebook called "CodeBook.md".
+The repo contains a file called "run_analysis.R" and a codebook called "CodeBook.md".

 The goal of the script is to tidy the data downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones